qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 5. ByteArray[4] = 62 xor 61 = 3
 6. ByteArray[5] = 52 xor 52 = 0

-To prevent malicious operations, I commented a few of the script lines of code in order to be able to output the results of the operation to a file:
+To prevent execution of malicious operations I commented a few of the lines of code:

 ![](../assets/Abusing-Internet-Archive/eset1-commented-1.png)

-I've added the following lines on to the PowerShell script:
+In order to be able to output the results of the operation to a file for later analysis I've added the following lines to the PowerShell script:

 <pre><code class="bash">$string = [System.Text.Encoding]::Unicode.GetString($byteArray)
 Write-Output $string | Out-File -FilePath c:\output\eset1.bin</code></pre>